reHackable/awesome-reMarkable/README.md

 - [paper2reMarkable](https://github.com/GjjvdBurg/paper2remarkable) - Download an academic paper or HTML article, crop it, and send it to the reMarkable with a single command.
 - [reHackable/maxio](https://github.com/reHackable/maxio) - Companion daemon for the reMarkable paper tablet.
 - [reHackable/scripts](https://github.com/reHackable/scripts) - A set of bash scripts that may enhance your reMarkable experience.
+- [RemaDroid](https://play.google.com/store/apps/details?id=org.remadroid) - An alternative Android app to upload documents, webpages or images to the reMarkable tablet.
 - [RemaPy](https://github.com/peerdavid/remapy) - GUI to browse, download/upload files and backup the tablet (also on Linux) using the cloud.
 - [reMarkable-assistant](https://github.com/richeymichael/remarkable-assistant) - Manage templates, splash screens, and settings on your reMarkable tablet.
 - [reMarkable_entware](http://github.com/evidlo/remarkable_entware) - Package manager for reMarkable.
 Install common Unix utilities through the command line.